rituuu/Sentiment-Analysis-Chatbot/README.md

 #### Why it is used
 This layer demonstrates **advanced analytical thinking:**
--	Understanding limitations of rule-based and statistical models
+-	Understanding limitations of rule-based and statistical models.
--	Adding AI as a **precision tool only when necessary**
+-	Adding AI as a **precision tool only when necessary.**
--	Keeping API costs low by **calling Gemini only for complex cases**
+-	Keeping API costs low by **calling Gemini only for complex cases.**
--	Ensuring **max safety and accuracy** in sensitive conversations This layer handles sarcasm, context-dependent sentiment, hidden emotions, and conversational subtleties.
+-	Ensuring **max safety and accuracy** in sensitive conversations.
+This layer handles sarcasm, context-dependent sentiment, hidden emotions, and conversational subtleties.
 ________________________________________
 #### How All Three Layers Work Together